PENEX: AdaBoost-Inspired Neural Network Regularization: Related Work

 \section{Related Work}

 The exponential loss is strongly associated with AdaBoost.
-Thus, besides discussing prior works on gradient-based exponential loss minimization and margin-maximization, we also cover related works in the field of boosting within deep learning.
+Thus, besides discussing prior works on gradient-based exponential loss minimization and margin maximization, we cover related works on the intersection of boosting and deep learning.

 \paragraph{Exponential Loss and Gradient Descent.} Prior works have highlighted a relationship between AdaBoost and gradient descent.
 Specifically,~\citet{mason1999boosting} discovered that binary AdaBoost can be thought of as an approximate gradient descent on the exponential loss, where the weak learners minimize an inner product with the gradient at the specific step.~\citet{friedman2001greedy} has made a similar observation and subsequently generalized this method to general loss functions, now commonly known as gradient boosting.
 Our work takes the reverse direction that gradient descent can also be interpreted as a form of boosting.
 Another line work by~\citet{soudry2018implicit, ji2018gradient, gunasekar2018characterizing, nacson2019convergence} developed theoretical results based on margin theory for performing gradient descent on the binary exponential loss~\cref{eq:EL} with linear models.
 This contrasts the focus of the present work, which specifically considers multi-class problems and highly non-linear neural networks.
 Our ablation studies indicate that the existing formulation of the exponential loss studied in the listed works is not amenable to effective neural network training~(see~\cref{appx:ablation_experiments}).